tomhendra/courses/15-fem-professional/7-full-stack-for-front-end-engineers-v2/README.md

 We use grep often when piping output to find specific lines in that output.

-- `find` has the syntax of the directory we are looking in, options we are trying to look then the specific file we are looking for.
+- `find` has the syntax of the directory we are looking in, the options we are looking for, then the specific file we are looking for.
 - `find /bar -name foo.txt`

 Some useful options are: